Nüzül

-Nüzül
+Mechanism

 Nüzül was designed as a form of requisitioning from farms, to feed Ottoman armed forces; large quantities of food were needed to support Ottoman armies in the field.
 Flour was a major constituent in the 16th-17th century.
 Producers were expected to deliver nüzül to the required destination, and were not paid for this.
 Nüzül was supervised by the local kadis, an official who acted as both a judge and a tax-collector; Ottoman central government determined the kadi's jurisdiction, and set the levels of taxes to be collected - they were even required to arrange supplies of ship biscuit, in parallel with nüzül provision.

 A waqf might be founded to help a specific community pay their nüzül and avariz obligations.
 Frontier areas, such as Bosnia, might be exempted from these tax obligations (much as some pastoral groups in the marcher-land were given tax exemptions on the understanding that they would raid enemy territory).